+The literacy practices we support align with the science of reading.
 We work with schools, districts, and nonprofit organizations who want to move beyond traditional balanced literacy and infuse more research-based practices into their literacy block.
-This includes regular phonics instruction, skills-based small group instruction, and text-dependent reading, writing, and discussion (for more information, see the literacy practices we support).
+This includes regular phonics instruction, skills-based small group instruction, and text-dependent reading, writing, and discussion.

 Our core services include:

-Our engaging asynchronous PD courses have been taken by teachers across Texas and Washington, D.C. through partnerships with those state education agencies.
-Our courses allow teachers to learn about evidence-based literacy instruction and rewatch and revisit concepts as needed.
-Topics include text-dependent instruction, teaching with grade-level texts, and early literacy instruction aligned to the science of teaching reading.
+Our engaging asynchronous PD courses allow teachers to learn about evidence-based literacy instruction and rewatch and revisit concepts as needed.
+Each course takes 4–6 hours to complete, and topics include foundational reading and syllable instruction aligned to the science of teaching reading.
 Find out more here.

-A series of in-person or virtual coaching visits with frequent touchpoints that include targeted professional development and pre- and post-observation conferences on the topics of teaching with grade-level text, implementing systematic and explicit phonics instruction, and analyzing data to form small groups.
+A series of in-person or virtual coaching visits with frequent touchpoints that include targeted learning plans and pre- and post-observation conferences on the topics of teaching with grade-level text, implementing systematic and explicit phonics instruction, and analyzing data to form small groups.

 Find out more here.